 Mars Wrigley Company Foundation Grant FAQs

-What is the purpose of the Mars Wrigley Company Foundation/CDS Foundation Community Service Grants Program?
+What is the purpose of the Mars Wrigley Company Foundation/CDS Foundation Healthier Smiles Grants Program?

 The grants funded by the Mars Wrigley Company Foundation are intended to engender the participation of member dentists and second- and third-year dental student members in community service projects to promote the oral health education and/or provide dental services to the underserved populations of the Chicagoland area.
 By having financial support for their efforts, members will no doubt be able to provide a greater reach for their projects

-Who can apply for a Community Service Grant?
+Who can apply for a Healthier Smiles Grant?

 Any Chicago Dental Society member dentist or second- or third-year dental student member may apply, using the Mars Wrigley Company Foundation Grant application.

 What is the amount of the grants that will be funded?